Do you want to be more successful with Amazon advertising?

 You want to choose ones with good conversion rates that aren’t oversaturated with traffic (and therefore costly), as this is where the greatest potential lies.

 One of the drawbacks of e-commerce is that shoppers can’t see the products in person before buying them.

 You have to overcome this by giving them the next best thing—high-quality images.

 If customers can inspect your products in a similar way to how they would in a real-life store, then it’s going to result in more sales.

-360-degree rotating images are a great tool for this, and they’ve been shown to increase e-commerce conversion rates by as much as 27 percent.
+360-degree rotating images are a great tool for this, and they’ve been shown to increase e-commerce conversion rates by up to 47 percent.
 Humans are visual creatures, and we need good images to understand the finer details of products.